Providing inspiration and tools for tomorrow’s leaders

 - Obtain a letter of recommendation from a teacher, guidance counselor, or school administrator.

-From meeting with members of Congress to attending inspiring lectures, the following video features highlights from five stimulating days in D.C.
+From meeting with members of Congress to attending inspiring lectures, the following video features highlights from five stimulating days in D.C, as well as perspective from current student leaders and program alumni.

-See video highlights for days 1-4 of the Student Leadership Summit
+See highlights for days 1-4 of the Student Leadership Summit.
+Get the whole story.

 Helping nonprofits address local challenges and meet critical needs through funding and leadership development.